digital-asset/daml-katacoda/deploying-daml/daml-on-sawtooth/1_first_things_first.md

 Now [open the UI tab](https://[[HOST_SUBDOMAIN]]-3000-[[KATACODA_HOST]].environments.katacoda.com) and check that you'll find the `create-daml-app` live and running.

-Once you confirmed that your application runs on the local sandbox ledger, you can tear the sandbox and the UI down by emitting a Ctrl-C in terminal 1 and 2.
+Once you confirmed that your application runs on the local sandbox ledger, **you can tear the sandbox and the UI down by emitting a Ctrl-C in terminal 1 and 2**.